ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak-hotspot-v2/overview.md

 - Efficient for mining the **Helium (HNT)** cryptocurrency
 - Complete setup in minutes using a smartphone
 - **LongFi technology** maximizes range and battery life without Wi-Fi, cellular, or Bluetooth
-- Low Power: Only consumes about the same amount of energy as an LED light bulb (5&nbsp;W)
+- Low Power: Only consumes about the same amount of energy as an LED light bulb (5 W)
 - Easily manage hotspots and tokens from the mobile app

 ![longfi](https://images.docs.rakwireless.com/wisgate/rak-hotspot/icons/longfi.png)